telerik/blazor-docs/knowledge-base/grid-custom-cell-formatting-with-radspreadprocessing.md

 @code {
     private async Task OnExcelAfterExport(GridAfterExcelExportEventArgs args)
     {
-        //and and copy the bytes to a new MemoryStream var bytes = args.Stream.ToArray();
+        //args.Stream is finalized.
+The Import() method of the XlsxFormatProvider requires a readable stream, so you should copy the stream bytes to a new MemoryStream instance which will be used for the import. var bytes = args.Stream.ToArray();

         var excelStream = new MemoryStream(bytes);